scipy-conference/scipy_proceedings/papers/nadia_tahiri/00_bibderwalt.rst

 Input exploration
 +++++++++++++++++

+An interactive platform using Dash-Plotly :cite:`liermann2021dynamic` was developped or efficient data exploration and selection.
-To provide users with an interactive interface, we developed a web-based platform using Dash-Plotly :cite:`liermann2021dynamic`.
-Connecting the Dash Web platform to the Neo4j graph database enables quick retrieval of relevant data information from related nodes when users provide keywords about lineages or locations.
-This functionality allows users to quickly identify and filter the appropriate datasets for further phylogeographic analysis.
-By combining the power of the Neo4j database and the user-friendly web-based platform, our design facilitates efficient data exploration and selection, supporting researchers in their phylogeographic analysis of SARS-CoV-2 variation.
+The integration of the Dash Web platform with the Neo4j graph database allows for seamless retrieval of pertinent data from interconnected nodes based on user-input keywords related to lineages or locations.
+This advanced functionality empowers users to swiftly identify and filter the relevant datasets required for subsequent phylogeographic analysis.
+By leveraging the robust capabilities of the Neo4j database and the user-friendly platform, our design facilitates streamlined data exploration and selection, providing valuable support to researchers in their comprehensive phylogeographic analysis of SARS-CoV-2 variation.

 The aPhyloGeo-Covid provids two approaches to select input datasets.